nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Activities [3.14]

-##### 3.14.A01) NO-TITLE
+##### 3.14.A01) Land utilization

 - 3.14.A01.01) A new legal framework and land act that makes effective land administration and management

-##### 3.14.A02) • National landuse plan
+- 3.14.A01.02) National landuse plan

-- 3.14.A02.01) A National Land Council to coordinate and oversee land management
+- 3.14.A01.03) A National Land Council to coordinate and oversee land management

-##### 3.14.A03) • Up-to-date state land inventory
+- 3.14.A01.04) Up-to-date state land inventory

-- 3.14.A03.01) An electronic system for land registration and digitalizing land reports
+- 3.14.A01.05) An electronic system for land registration and digitalizing land reports

-##### 3.14.A04) • Making the land valuation process formal and efficient
+- 3.14.A01.06) Making the land valuation process formal and efficient

-- 3.14.A04.01) A network of quasi-judicial institutes to resolve land-related issues quickly and fairly
+- 3.14.A01.07) A network of quasi-judicial institutes to resolve land-related issues quickly and fairly

-- 3.14.A04.02) Land usage and development permits will be made simple and efficient through scientific and technological methods Protecting land in sensitive areas
+- 3.14.A01.08) Land usage and development permits will be made simple and efficient through scientific and technological methods

+##### 3.14.A02) Protecting land in sensitive areas

-- 3.14.A04.03) Action to preserve and protect environmentally and historically sensitive areas Land registration
+- 3.14.A02.01) Action to preserve and protect environmentally and historically sensitive areas

+##### 3.14.A03) Land registration

-- 3.14.A04.04) Deeds to the people who have been living in state lands for a long period
+- 3.14.A03.01) Deeds to the people who have been living in state lands for a long period

-- 3.14.A04.05) An Integrated Land Information Infrastructure (ILII) connecting all local government authorities and land management institution
+- 3.14.A03.02) An Integrated Land Information Infrastructure (ILII) connecting all local government authorities and land management institution

-- 3.14.A04.06) An efficient, transparent, and accountable land-related public service.
-Land use management
+- 3.14.A03.03) An efficient, transparent, and accountable land-related public service.

+##### 3.14.A04) Land use management

-##### 3.14.A05) • An integrated land use map
+- 3.14.A04.01) An integrated land use map

-- 3.14.A05.01) Disaster mitigation, climatic resilience and adaptation mechanisms through land use plans.
+- 3.14.A04.02) Disaster mitigation, climatic resilience and adaptation mechanisms through land use plans.

-- 3.14.A05.02) Local development plans that align with the National landuse Planning policy
+- 3.14.A04.03) Local development plans that align with the National landuse Planning policy

-##### 3.14.A06) • A land suitability map based on spatial data analysis
+- 3.14.A04.04) A land suitability map based on spatial data analysis

-- 3.14.A06.01) Surveying and Mapping
+##### 3.14.A05) Surveying and Mapping

-- 3.14.A06.02) Expand the control network for surveying and mapping and increase the productivity of land surveys through enhanced technology.
+- 3.14.A05.01) Expand the control network for surveying and mapping and increase the productivity of land surveys through enhanced technology.

-- 3.14.A06.03) LiDAR surveys or appropriate technologies to cover the entire country and extract accurate elevation data.
+- 3.14.A05.02) LiDAR surveys or appropriate technologies to cover the entire country and extract accurate elevation data.

-- 3.14.A06.04) Connecting all surveys to the national Grid for seamless integration
+- 3.14.A05.03) Connecting all surveys to the national Grid for seamless integration

-- 3.14.A06.05) A mechanism to obtain the optimum service of new survey graduates
+- 3.14.A05.04) A mechanism to obtain the optimum service of new survey graduates

-- 3.14.A06.06) Collection and storage of accurate and timely spatial data needed for development projects on a priority basis
+- 3.14.A05.05) Collection and storage of accurate and timely spatial data needed for development projects on a priority basis

-- 3.14.A06.07) Providing reliable and accurate data sources and introduce new technology to update the spatial data needed for geo-information production.
+- 3.14.A05.06) Providing reliable and accurate data sources and introduce new technology to update the spatial data needed for geo-information production.

-- 3.14.A06.08) A National Spatial Data Integration treaty to facilitate comprehensive data management
+- 3.14.A05.07) A National Spatial Data Integration treaty to facilitate comprehensive data management

 ### 3.15) Scientifically managed construction Industry - Excellent quality workforce